SidharthNambiar/TestFirst-Review-V2-2020/basics/04-map-quest/README.md

 The directions make you travel North, then immediately back South, leaving you right where you left off!
 Also, then you move East, then back West!

-Your task is to create the function `mapQuest` that identifies redundancies and unreasonable directions and create a better route.
+** Your task is to create the function `mapQuest` that removes adjacent redundant directions and create a better route**.
 For example, if these were the directions submitted by a user:

 `['N', 'S', 'W', 'E', 'S']`